 The goal of the adjustment is to match the other axes so the system is dynamically balanced with all the XYZ axes.
 It’s not required to be exactly set the value, it can be; +- 10 counts, in most cases.
 However it does somewhat affect the contouring accuracy; the closer the better.

-6) Press the SLIDE HOLD key and adjust the Balance potentiometer of the amplifier to read between 0 - 1.
+7) Press the SLIDE HOLD key and adjust the Balance potentiometer of the amplifier to read a following error between +1 and -1.

-7) Press the START key and the program will start again.
-Verify that the following error is still correct starting from step 4 above.
+8) Press the START key and the program will start again.
+Verify that the following error is still correct starting from step 5above.

 Rotary Feedrate Selection Table

 When disconnecting the rotary scale to adjust the amplifier, you must verify the SETP axis ratio has the correct mechanical ratio.
 For example the TR65 B axis normally has the SETP set to a 180 to 1 ratio (when using the scale).
 It must be temporally set to90:1 to adjust the amplifier without the scale feedback.
 Using the SETP command, set the B axis ration back to 180 to 1 after adjusting the amplifier.
 Changing the ratio requires cycling the power to the machine(off/on).